-Section 1291 and Recapture tax.
-Organizations that are liable for other taxes (such as the section 1291 tax (Form 990-T, Part II, line 4) or recapture taxes (Form 990-T, Part III, line 3)).
+Other taxes or amounts.
+Organizations that are liable for other taxes (such as tax deferred under section 1291 (Form 990-T, Part II, line 4) or 1294 (Part III, line 4)), or organizations liable for other amounts due (or entitled to a refund of, or credit for other amounts such as recapture of tax credits or interest adjustments (such as recapture of a credit or interest due under a look-back rule (Form 990-T, Part III, line 3)).
 See a discussion of these items, later.
-If your organization is only required to file Form 990-T because of these taxes, see Other Taxes under Which Parts To Complete, later.
+If your organization is required to file Form 990-T only because of these taxes or other amounts, see Other Taxes under Which Parts To Complete, later.